Web Application Import

 EXAMPLE CSV FILE FOR SERVERS DELETE

-Download the sheets and edit them to your likeness and use it to upload your data.
+Download the sheets, edit them to your likeness, and use them to upload your data.

-You can use different classes in a file (processes, applications, ...), but we advise to create and import a data file per class.
+You can use different classes in a file (processes, applications, ...), but we advise creating and importing a data file per class.

 Import Data Example in Open Office.